boule.Sphere#

 Notes

-It’s worth noting that a sphere under rotation is not in hydrostatic equilibrium.
-Therefore unlike the oblate ellipsoid, it is not it’s own equipotential gravity surface (as is the case for the ellipsoid), the gravity potential is not constant at the surface, and the normal gravity vector is not normal to the surface of the sphere.
+A sphere under rotation is not in hydrostatic equilibrium.
+Therefore, unlike the oblate ellipsoid, the gravity potential is not constant at the surface, and the normal gravity vector is not normal to the surface of the sphere.